Hollywood Education Institute

 What does it mean to “attend” a class?

-Attendance is critical to the student’s success in taking a class.
+Attendance is critical to students’ success in the ESL programs offered.
 Taking attendance allows the institution to make clear determinations of when a student last attended class.
 When it comes to attendance in a course, it may seem a little unclear how attendance is defined.
 Listed below is very specific information that can help guide our decision-making when designing courses for an online environment.

 What is an acceptable indication of attendance?